LejhandG/python-mini-games/README.md

 ### Trivia Game
 - **Next** to fetch and display the next trivia question.
 - **Submit** to check the answer.

+### Stock Tracker
+- **Set Stock Symbol**: Enter the stock symbol you want to track.
+- **Set Threshold**: Enter the percentage threshold for price change alerts.
+- **Run Tracker**: The tool will check the stock price changes and send an email alert if the threshold is exceeded, including top news articles related to the company.

 ## Contributing